MelMaillot/PatternAnalysis-2025/recognition/Siamese_Network_MAILLOT/README.md

         ├── ISIC_0052212.jpg
         └── ...
 ```

 #### Code files

 `dataset.py` contains all the classes required for data manipulation and data loading.
 This class handles making a 80/10/10 train/validation/test split of the data.
 It also oversamples the minority class for the training set, such that the training set is balanced.
 At runtime, the training data will be augmented with rotations, flips and colour jitters.
 The validation and testing set are not oversampled nor augmented.

 `modules.py` contains the neural network architectures and the triplet loss function implementation.
 The neural network consists of a ResNet50 and a simple classifier head.
-The triplet loss function is implemented by hand, following the following equation
+The triplet loss function is implemented by hand, following the following equation:

 ```
 L(A, P, N) = max(0, ||f(A) - f(P)||^2 - ||f(A) - f(N)||^2 + margin)
 ```